laravel/lumen-docs/installation.md

 Feel free to modify your environment variables as needed for your own local server, as well as your production environment.
 However, your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.

 If you are developing with a team, you may wish to continue including a `.env.example` file with your application.
 By putting place-holder values in the example configuration file, other developers on your team can clearly see which environment variables are needed to run your application.

+<a name="configuration-files"></a>
+#### Configuration files

+You may use full "Laravel style" configuration files if you wish.
+The default files are stored in the `vendor/laravel/lumen-framework/config` directory.
+Lumen will use your copy of the configuration file if you copy and paste one of the files into a `config` directory within your project root.

+Using full configuration files will give you more control over some aspects of Lumen's configuration, such as configuring multiple storage "disks" or read / write database connections.

+<a name="custom-configuration-files"></a>
+#### Custom Configuration Files

+You may also create your own custom configuration files and load them using the `$app->configure()` method.
+For example, if your configuration file is located in `config/options.php`, you can load the file like so:

+	$app->configure('options');

 #### Accessing The Current Application Environment